microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/01-data-ingest.md

 ## Context

 We need to build an API that ingests data into our system.
-Once ingested, we need to store this data in the K-V store so we can reconcile it and get reports on the ingested data.
+Once ingested, we need to store this data in the K-V store so we can reconcile it and generate reports on the ingested data.

 Gathered requirements:

 - Members of the network will decide on a data schema ahead of ingest.
 - Members and users of the network can ingest data via the API.
-Data will be ingested via JSON, which will include:
+Data will be ingested via JSON or CSV, which will include:
   - one unique identifier (string)
   - one attribute associated with the unique identifier (string)
 - There is likely going to be a UI on top of our ingest API, so we will treat our app like a backend   system.
 Therefore, we will accept JSON into our ingest API.